pyrmont/updates.inqk.net/src/_posts/2025/2025-04-08-weeknotes.md

 categories: ["weeknotes"]
 ---

-- President Donald Trump announced sweeping tariffs on almost all of the U.S.'s trading partners (except Russia) ([ABC News](https://www.abc.net.au/news/2025-04-03/donald-trump-tariffs-reciprocal-trade-announcement/105125434)).
+- President Donald Trump announced sweeping tariffs on almost all of the U.S.'s trading partners ([ABC News](https://www.abc.net.au/news/2025-04-03/donald-trump-tariffs-reciprocal-trade-announcement/105125434)).
 His list included Taiwan (which the U.S. typically avoids saying is a separate country to the People's Republic of China) and an uninhabited island.
 It was, as usual, for Trump, both deeply embarrassing and deeply unsettling.
 As others have noted, the post-WW2 era has seen the greatest sustained improvement in human living standards, in no small part because of global trade.
 I fear the consequences of people this poorly organised messing with such a complicated system.

 - Perhaps not coincidentally, there was a large amount of posting being done on Bluesky.
 My favourite thing I saw wasn't a specific post but the user [@proptermalone.bsky.social](https://bsky.app/profile/proptermalone.bsky.social) whose name is 'post malone ergo propter malone'.